- The SPGS journey

 Paulinas are supported throughout their physics studies through interesting and challenging teaching, incorporating a rich practical programme.
 We also run twice-weekly ‘Physics Workshop’ sessions, where students are helped to catch up missed lessons, obtain advice on homework, work on personal projects and competitions, or just have a physics-related chat.

-In the UIV (Year 8) we cover a broad range of topics (including space, optics and electronics) to prepare students for their IGCSE work in the LV–V (Years 9-10).
+In the UIV (Year 8) we cover a broad range of topics (including space, optics and climate science) to prepare students for their IGCSE work in the LV–V (Years 9-10).

 We follow the Pearson Edexcel specification for this, leading to the students’ first public examinations at the end of the VI (Year 11).
 In the Senior School, we follow the Pearson Edexcel linear A Level.
 Each year approximately 30% of the cohort in the VII chooses to study physics at A Level.

 We regard the curriculum as a spring-board for exploring all fields of physics, which we encourage through a broad range of co-curricular activities, including competitions and trips.